zar-moethu/global-education-systems-python/README.md

 **Summary statistics:**

-Across the 42 countries studied, several key patterns examined in relation to international student engagement:
+Across the 42 countries studied, several key patterns were observed in relation to international student engagement:
 - On average, 9% of all students enrolled in tertiary education are international students, though this varies widely — from as low as 0.22% to as high as 35.29%, depending on the country.
 The number of international students also differs significantly: while the average is 117,317 students, some countries host nearly one million (maximum = 976,562), while others have only a few thousand.
-- Bachelor’s level (ISCED 6) dominated tertiary education systems, with an average share of 45.24%, while Master’s level (ISCED 7) follows at 14.23%.
+- Bachelor’s level (ISCED 6) dominates tertiary education systems, with an average share of 45.24%, while master’s level (ISCED 7) follows at 14.23%.
 - Doctoral level tertiary education participation (ISCED 8) is the smallest segment, averaging just 2.10%.
 Most countries fall between 0.00% and 5.15%, suggesting this level remains specialised and selective due to longer study duration, competitive entry and limited institutional capacity or funding.
 - Overall globalisation indices are relatively high across the sample, with political = 84.95, economic = 71.98 and social = 79.98 on average.
 <img width="790" height="408" alt="Screenshot 2025-07-20 at 13 54 10" src="https://github.com/user-attachments/assets/862a6d1f-e139-40d7-9038-2d353d5b6c34" />

 **Visualisation - Percentage Distribution of Education Levels by Country:**